UnnamedMoose/JellyfishGiggles/README.md

     to make sure that for the same order and CPs we get the same spline

 | update CPs and kinematics to match Python, they have been improved
-    - try using NURBS with repeated knots to directly interpolate the kinematics instead of using the interpolation package
+    x try using NURBS with repeated knots to directly interpolate the kinematics instead of using the interpolation package
+    - rewrite the old profileFromParams routine to match what PB uses to generate moving body shapes
     - compare directly to Costello data for the three available cycles to make sure everything's fine
-    - save an animation out of julia to make sure we can generate unsteady profiles;
+    - save an animation out of julia to make sure we can generate unsteady profiles
-        check how that's done in parametric bodies to use the same code structure

 | rewrite the src/JellyfishPhysics.jl to use PB.jl splines.
 No need to duplicate code.